zNaLa/docs/docs/adding rythm-doc9.md

 ### Are you signed into the correct account?

 If you can't find your server in the drop-down section, this can be caused by various reasons.
 First, you should make sure that you're signed into the correct account.
-If you're not, then press on the blue **Not you?** button.
+If you're not, then press the blue **Not you?** button.

 ![Signed in as User#5119 Not you?](/img/docs/adding/signed-in-as-example.png)